jacebenson/jace.pro/content/post/2017-09-06-integrations/index.md

 transform map.

-If you are setting up a recurring import like from the stock market or some weather source the following questions ahve to be asked;
+If you are setting up a recurring import like from the stock market or some weather source the following questions have to be asked;

-## What triggers this data coming into Servicenow
+## What triggers this data coming into ServiceNow

 -   If what triggers this data is an interval, then it's just a matter of making a scheduled job/workflow that runs on that interval.